Research and Development

-The MARINE study: A Phase 3, multi-center, placebo-controlled, randomized, double-blind, 12-week study that treated patients with severe (≥500 mg/dL) hypertriglyceridemia (very high triglycerides) with 229 patients enrolled.
+The MARINE study: A Phase 3, multi-center, placebo-controlled, randomized, double-blind, 12-week study that treated patients with severe (≥500 mg/dL) hypertriglyceridemia, more commonly known as very high triglycerides, or VHTG, with 229 patients enrolled.
 The primary endpoint in the trial was the percentage change in triglyceride level from baseline compared to placebo after 12 weeks of treatment.
-In November, 2010, Amarin reported top-line data for the MARINE trial which met its primary endpoints.
+In November 2010, Amarin reported top-line data for the MARINE trial which met its primary endpoints.

-The MARINE trial demonstrated that Vascepa significantly lowered triglyercides without increasing LDL-C (non-significant decrease of -2%).
+The MARINE trial demonstrated that Vascepa significantly lowered triglycerides without increasing LDL-C (non-significant decrease of -2%).
 In addition, MARINE demonstrated a statistically significant decrease in multiple other important lipid biomarkers including non-HDL-C, apolipoprotein B (apo B), lipoprotein-phospholipase A2 (Lp-PLA2), very low-density lipoprotein cholesterol (VLDL-C), Total Cholesterol (TC) and high-sensitivity C-reactive protein (hsCRP).

-Vascepa® (icosapent ethyl) capsules, a therapy approved by the U.S. Food and Drug Administration (FDA) as an adjunct to diet to reduce triglyceride (TG) levels in adult patients with severe (≥500 mg/dL) hypertriglyceridemia (patient population studied in the MARINE trial), more commonly known as very high triglycerides, or VHTG, is now available by prescription.
+Vascepa® (icosapent ethyl) capsules, a therapy approved by the U.S. Food and Drug Administration (FDA) as an adjunct to diet to reduce triglyceride (TG) levels in adult patients with VHTG, the severe (≥500 mg/dL) hypertriglyceridemia patient population studied in the MARINE trial, is now available by prescription.

-For more information see www.vascepa.com.
+For more information about the currently approved label for Vascepa see www.vascepa.com.